 - $120 in rewards on all other purchases

-This amount equals $615.78 in rewards within a year, which is considerably more than the $95 annual fee you’ll pay after the first year of card membership.
-Also, this amount does not include the generous welcome bonus you can earn within the first six months.
+This amount equals $600 in rewards within a year, which is considerably more than the $95 annual fee you’ll pay.
+Also, this amount does not include the generous welcome bonus you can earn.

 One major factor to consider with the Amex Blue Cash Preferred is its very basic rewards program.
-This card does not accrue American Express Membership Rewards and instead offers regular cash back that can only be used for “reward dollars” and redeemed for statement credits whenever you have a rewards balance of $25 or more.
+This card offers regular cash back on eligible purchases in the form of “reward dollars,” which can be redeemed for statement credits whenever you have a rewards balance of $25 or more.

 If you want a credit card with rewards you can redeem for gift cards, merchandise, travel or other flexible options, you may want to consider a different cash back card option or even a travel credit card.

-The Amex Blue Cash Preferred does waive its $95 annual fee the first year, but you’ll have to pay $95 per year to keep the card after that.
-While the rewards can make this card worth the annual fee, keep in mind that there are other American Express credit cards with similar rewards and no annual fee.
+The Amex Blue Cash Preferred has a $95 annual fee.
+While the rewards potential can make this card worth the annual fee, keep in mind that there are other American Express credit cards with similar rewards and no annual fee.

-For example, the Blue Cash Everyday® Card from American Express doesn’t charge an annual fee, yet you can earn 3 percent cash back on up to $6,000 spent per year at U.S. supermarkets (then 1 percent back), 2 percent back at U.S. gas stations and select U.S. department stores and 1 percent back on everything else.
+For example, the Blue Cash Everyday® Card from American Express doesn’t charge an annual fee and you can earn 3 percent cash back on up to $6,000 spent per year at U.S. supermarkets (then 1 percent back), 2 percent back at U.S. gas stations and select U.S. department stores and 1 percent back on everything else.
 You will receive cash back in the form of statement credits.
-The Amex Blue Cash Everyday also starts you off with a welcome bonus in the form of a $200 statement credit after you spend $2,000 in purchases on your new card within three months of account opening.
+The Amex Blue Cash Everyday also includes a welcome bonus in the form of a $200 statement credit after you spend $2,000 in purchases on your new card within the first six months.

-There are other cardholder perks you get when you sign up for the Amex Blue Cash Preferred, including secondary auto rental coverage, access to a Global Assist hotline, Amex purchase protection, return protection and the Amex Pay It Plan It feature.
+There are other cardholder perks you get when you sign up for the Amex Blue Cash Preferred, including car rental loss and damage insurance, access to a Global Assist hotline, Amex purchase protection, return protection and the Amex Pay It Plan It feature.
 Make sure to consider the Amex Blue Cash Preferred benefits and whether you’ll use them before you commit.

 Should I get the Amex Blue Cash Preferred?